 Bottom-fed models don’t require premium fuel because the ash and clinkers are pushed into the ash pan.
 But, with steady use, you will have to remove the ashes about once a week.
 An easy-to-use, large-capacity ash access drawer makes cleanup easier.

 Electrical requirements.
-The motors of a pellet stove, of course, require electricity (some models have battery backup units), so the stove should be positioned near a 110-volt outlet.
-If you live where power outages are frequent, and the stove does not have battery backup, you may want to have a gas-powered generator on hand (see Buying an Emergency Portable Generator).
+The motors of most pellet stoves, of course, require electricity (some models have battery backup units), so the stove should be positioned near a 110-volt outlet.
+If you live where there isn’t any electrical power or power outages are frequent, buy a pellet stove with a battery backup, a non-electric pellet stove, or have a gas-powered generator on hand (see Buying an Emergency Portable Generator).
 This and related installation issues are discussed in the article How to Install a Pellet Stove.

 Freestanding pellet stoves vs. inserts.
 A variety of styles are available in both freestanding stoves and fireplace inserts.
 Some manufacturers also make pellet-fueled furnaces and boilers that are designed to take the place of, or supplement, conventional forced-air heating systems.